 - Is there space for you to be taken out in a wheelchair or on a stretcher, if necessary?
 If your front door has a narrow opening, perhaps you can go through the back door.

-Can my children be at home during my home birth?
+Can children be present during a home birth?

 It’s entirely up to you if want to have your older children at home while you give birth.